Ell-neto/Statisc_Analy_RL/Instruction/README.md

         data - Please inform data as arrays

+        color - Color of the function, using the colors available from matplotlib in https://matplotlib.org/stable/gallery/color/named_colors.html

         vall - In case one wishes to have an initial range for the plot (useful in case of very large datasets)

         title - Plot title